Advising, Career Services & Support

 Are services such as resume review, coaching and job preparation still available?

 Counselors in your college career office, as well as in Cornell Career Services (CCS), are available by Zoom or phone for a variety of career development services.
 Other support services are also available remotely.
 CCS is sponsoring a weekly chat series on various topics throughout the summer, and many of the college career offices continue to offer programming virtually.
 Check for details in Handshake, and find recordings of many of these sessions on career.cornell.edu.
-A new Career Development Toolkit has just been launched in Canvas.
+A new Career Development Toolkit was recently launched in Canvas.

 Will I have access to career services if I take a leave of absence?